Phoenix Campus Violence Attorney

 How Can Colleges and Universities Be Held Liable for Campus Crime?

-In order to be held liable for damages, colleges and universities must be found to have been negligent in some fashion.
+In order to be held liable, colleges and universities must be found to have been negligent.
 Negligence can include the following:

 - Permitting dangerous conditions to exist.
 For example, if there is a path commonly used by students to return to a dorm from studies at the library, and this path is not well-lit, the college may be liable if a sexual assault occurs at night to a student walking home who is unable to see a predator.